illinois-impact/ece408_project/readme.md

     Test Accuracy: 0.886

 Every time your layer is invoked, it will print the "Op Time," the time spent working on that layer.
 Since the network has two convolutional layers, two times will be printed.
+Note, these times will vary slightly between every run due to several factors, such as RAI server use.
 You can time the whole program execution by modifying `rai_build.yml` with

     - /bin/bash -c "time ./m1"

 ### Specifying Batch Size
-`./m1`, `./m2`, `./m3` and `./final` all take one optional argument: the dataset size.
+`./m1`, `./m2`, and `./m3` all take one optional argument: the dataset size.
 If the correctness for each possible batch size is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.

 For example, to check your accuracy on the full data size of 10,000, you could modify `rai_build.yml` to run